 In order to expedite your admission to the hospital, you will want to pre-register for your pregnancy.
 When you go into labor, you will be admitted directly to the maternity floor, without going through the admitting office.

 Attend Educational Courses

-There are educational courses on labor and delivery, breastfeeding, baby care and infant cardiopulmonary resuscitation (CPR) available.
-Consider these classes especially if you are a first-time parent.
+There are numerous educational courses on labor and delivery, breastfeeding, baby care, infant cardiopulmonary resuscitation (CPR) and cord blood banking available.
+Consider these classes, especially if you are a first-time parent.

 Choose a Pediatrician

 You will need to decide on a doctor for your baby before you deliver.
 You will need to contact the doctor’s office prior to delivery to make sure they accept your insurance and are taking new patients.

 Finalize Your Cord Blood Banking Enrollment